sneha-kataria/blog/_pages/about.md

 ---
-layout: home
-author: Sneha Kataria
-tags: Sneha Kataria Product Manager
+permalink: /about/
+title: "About"
 ---

 Hi, I'm Sneha!

 With seven years of experience in the **customer-facing industry**, I bring a strategic and results-driven approach to product management.

 Proven track record of directing **cross-functional teams** to align strategies with business goals and industry trends.